Argox2/react_todo/README.md

 # React To-do

-A to-do list develop in React.
+A to-do list developed in React.